-The MEMS module includes many of the features found in the Structural Mechanics Module (specific features that are missing include shells and membranes - MEMS users who wish to use these features may purchase the Structural Mechanics Module in addition to the MEMS Module).
-The documentation of shared features is found in the Structural Mechanics Module documentation, which is supplied with the MEMS Module (irrespective of whether a separate Structural Mechanics Module license is purchased).
+The MEMS module includes many of the features found in the Solid Mechanics interface in the Structural Mechanics Module.

+The documentation of shared features is found in the Structural Mechanics Module documentation.
 Where indicated in the list below, links to the Structural Mechanics Module User's Guide are included.

-The list below details the documentation for the MEMS Module physics interfaces on the structural mechanics branch:
+The list below details the documentation for the MEMS Module physics interfaces on the structural mechanics, acoustics, and fluid flow branches in the Add Physics dialog:

 - The Electromechanics Interface

 - Theory for the Electromechanics Interface

 - The Electromechanics, Boundary Elements Interface

 - The Thermoelasticity Interface

 - Theory for the Thermoelasticity Interface

 - The Solid Mechanics Interface (in the Structural Mechanics Module User's Guide)

+- The Elastic Waves, Time Explicit Interface (in the Elastic Waves Interfaces chapter of the Acoustics Module User's Guide)

-- The Thermal Stress Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Fluid-Solid Interaction Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Joule Heating and Thermal Expansion Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Joule Heating and Thermal Expansion Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Piezoelectric Devices Interface The Joule Heating and Thermal Expansion Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - Hygroscopic Swelling Coupling (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide)
+- The Thermal Stress, Solid Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Piezoelectricity Interface, Solid (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Electrostriction Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Ferroelectroelasticity Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Fluid-Solid Interaction Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Fluid-Solid Interaction, Fixed Geometry Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - The Fluid-Solid Interaction, Conjugate Heat Transfer Interface (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide) - Hygroscopic Swelling Coupling (in the Multiphysics Interfaces and Couplings chapter of the Structural Mechanics Module User's Guide)